Back to Blog

 Card not enabled for international transactions.
 Many banks block international use by default.
 Call your issuer to activate it before attempting the transfer again.

 Fraud detection block.
 Your bank flagged the transfer as unusual activity.
-Call them directly to confirm the transaction is genuine and ask them to authorise it.
+Call them directly to confirm the transaction is genuine and ask them to authorize it.

 Insufficient funds or limit exceeded.
 Check your account balance and your provider's per-transaction or daily limit.
 Upgrade your verification tier if you need to send more.